duaisha/AutoRate/README.md

 # AutoRate

+Note: Features and codes will be released soon

 This is the README file for the official code, features and model release associated with the 2019 FG paper, "AutoRate: How attentive is the driver?".

 ## Features